tomcritchlow/tomcritchlow.github.io/consulting.md

 title: How to work together
 ---

-With a decade of experience in digital media, leadership and growth I'm a strategic advisor and consultant for leaders who are seeking to gain clarity about their strategy and develop new intiatives.
+With a decade of experience in digital media, leadership and growth I'm a strategic advisor and consultant for leaders who are seeking to gain clarity about their strategy and develop new initiatives.

 I work with a handful of clients every year and typically work with clients for extended periods.
 Clients include The New York Times, Google, Dotdash, Gartner, Etsy and Seatgeek.